lizbethpacheco6761-gif/Utah-Crash-Data-2015-2019-/README.md

 <img width="1335" height="770" alt="image" src="https://github.com/user-attachments/assets/519af5a8-f927-4d86-848e-74121c5e2d0c" />

 Examines driver-related factors such as DUI involvement, distracted driving, teen driver involvement, and unrestrained occupants.

+## Conclusion
+This project helped me better understand the full data analytics process, from cleaning the data to creating interactive dashboards.
+Analyzing Utah crash data allowed me to identify important trends and present them in a way that is easy to explore and understand.
+It also gave me more experience using Google Colab, Google BigQuery, and Power BI.